zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 In our namespace we've added the symbol 'pd' that happens to be a module.

 Then we've imported from the (sub)module numpy.random everything that is available.
-Using an asteriks is not recommended as we've lost track of what we've brought, and we'll confuse ourselves and our friends with refering to items that we don't remember from which module they are.
+Using an asterisk is not recommended as we've lost track of what we've brought, and we'll confuse ourselves and our friends with referring to items that we don't remember from which module they are.
 In a quick, temporary, notebook session, you are welcome to use this "fetch all" import.

-The last example with 'tqdm', is actualy okay.
-The custom is to import the module, as we've done with 'pd' and to refer to classes and functions by adding (note the dot) 'pd.' infront of them, for example ```pd.DataFrame()```.
+The last example with 'tqdm', is actually okay.
+The custom is to import the module, as we've done with 'pd' and to refer to classes and functions by adding (note the dot) 'pd.' in front of them, for example ```pd.DataFrame()```.
-If you know that you only need one specific thing out of the module, and you know that the name of the functionality you are using is self-explenatory, then, at least by my standards, this is okay.
+If you know that you only need one specific thing out of the module, and you know that the name of the functionality you are using is self-explanatory, then, at least by my standards, this is okay.
 'tqdm' is a useful utility to see progress bar:

 ``` py